- Homosexuality

 LGBT housing discrimination in Georgia is sexual orientation and gender identity.

-Same-sex adoption in Georgia is single only.
+Same-sex adoption in Georgia is illegal.

 Serving openly in military in Georgia is lesbians, gays, bisexuals permitted, transgender people banned.